department of mathematics

-i am originally from guatemala, a tiny country in central america, where i obtained a degree in applied mathematics and a degree in electronics engineering from universidad de san carlos de guatemala.
+i am originally from guatemala, a country in central america (not south america :O), where i obtained a degree in applied mathematics and a degree in electronics engineering from universidad de san carlos de guatemala.

-my interest in math started while in highschool i became part of the guatemalan math national team. i discovered that math was more than calculations and numbers. it was rather a way to describe and create. i like to solve problems, to find patterns and to describe phenomena using math.
+my interest in math started while in highschool i became part of the guatemalan math team. i discovered that math was more than calculations and numbers. it was rather a way to describe and create. i like to solve problems, to find patterns, and to describe the real world using math.

-i also like technology, programming, music, innovation, and any other way to express creativity.curriculum vitae
+i also like technology, programming, music, innovation, and creativity.curriculum vitae

 my work has been directed towards the application of spectral zeta functions in calculations of the casimir effect. mainly i have studied spectral zeta functions arising from laplace type differential operators defined on different types of riemannian manifolds, their relation with heat kernel coefficients and zero point energy.research statement

 mathematics has always been classified as a tough and unattractive study topic. many young students begin college with the idea that mathematics is a hard subject and that it mainly deals with numbers and equations. one of my teaching goals is to show my students that mathematics is not simply restricted to the study of numbers and equations. rather, mathematics is a language through which one can precisely describe real life phenomena.